fleetdm/fleet/docs/Using-Fleet/MDM-custom-macOS-settings.md

 1. In the Fleet UI, head to the **Controls > macOS settings** tab.

-2. In the top box, with "Latest," "Pending," and "Failing" statuses, click each status to view a list hosts:
+2. In the top box, with "Verified," "Verifying," "Pending," and "Failed" statuses, click each status to view a list hosts:

-* Latest: hosts that applied the latest settings.
+* Verified: hosts that installed all configuration profiles.
+Fleet verified with osquery.

+* Latest: hosts acknowledged all MDM commands to install configuration profiles.
+Fleet is verifying the profiles are installed with osquery.

-* Pending: hosts that will apply the latest settings when the hosts come online.
+* Verifying: hosts that will receive MDM commands to install configuration profiles when the hosts come online.

-* Failing: hosts that are failing to apply the latest settings.
+* Failed: hosts that failed to install configuration profiles.

 3. In the list of hosts, click on an individual host and click the **macOS settings** item to see the status for a specific setting.